 Scholarships and loans

-If life at Imperial was all labs and lectures, we wouldn’t have over 340 clubs and societies to get involved with, and state-of-the-art sports facilities right on campus.
+If life at Imperial was all labs and lectures, we wouldn’t have around 350 clubs and societies to get involved with, and state-of-the-art sports facilities right on campus.

 All of our clubs, societies and projects are open to all students, though below are some that you may find of particular interest.

 And if there isn’t a society for the things you love yet, you can set one up!

 All of our societies are open to all students but here are some you may find of particular interest:

 To get a feel for life on our South Kensington Campus, visit our virtual tour website, Imperial360.

 Cultural diversity at Imperial

 In our new Shifting The Lens series, Imperial staff and students have opened up about their culture and heritage.